akshay-mutkule/agrichain-decentralized-marketplace/README.md

-# New AgroChain
+# New AgriChain

-This project is a React frontend for the AgroChain auction demo.
+This project is a React frontend for the AgriChain auction demo.

 ## Run locally